History of the NFL in Los Angeles: 2016: The NFL returns

-Three franchises apply for relocation
+Three franchises apply to move

-On January 31, 2014, both the Los Angeles Times and the St. Louis Post-Dispatch reported that Rams owner Stan Kroenke purchased approximately 60 acres of land adjacent to the Forum in Inglewood, California.
+On January 31, 2014, the Los Angeles Times and the St. Louis Post-Dispatch reported that Rams owner Stan Kroenke had purchased about 60 acres of land next to the Forum in Inglewood, California.
 Kroenke subsequently announced plans to build an NFL stadium on the site, in connection with the owners of the adjacent 238-acre Hollywood Park site, Stockbridge Capital Group.

 On January 5, 2015, the Los Angeles Times reported that Stan Kroenke and Stockbridge Capital Group were jointly developing a new NFL stadium on the Inglewood property owned by Kroenke.
 Later that month on January 30, 2015, NFL Commissioner Roger Goodell held a press conference two days before the Super Bowl.
-In his press conference, Goodell stated that multiple teams had expressed an interest in relocating to Los Angeles, but that the league had made "no determination" about any particular team moving to Los Angeles in the future.
+In his press conference, Goodell said that multiple teams had expressed an interest in moving to Los Angeles, but that the league had made "no determination" about any particular team moving to Los Angeles in the future.

 On February 24, 2015, Inglewood City Council approved plans for the stadium with construction planned to begin in December 2015, with or without a commitment from the Rams, and avoiding a public vote on June 2 in the process.
-On December 21, 2015, Construction was officially underway at the Hollywood Park site.
+On December 21, 2015, construction was officially underway at the Hollywood Park site.

-Almost one year later, on January 4, 2016, the three NFL franchises who previously played in the Greater Los Angeles Area filed for relocation to move to the area amidst stadium issues and proposals of building new arenas in Southern California.
+Almost one year later, on January 4, 2016, the three NFL franchises who previously played in the Greater Los Angeles Area applied to move to the area amid stadium issues and proposals of building new arenas in Southern California.
 They were the St. Louis Rams (who played in Los Angeles and Anaheim from 1946 to 1994), the Oakland Raiders (played in Los Angeles from 1982 to 1994), and the San Diego Chargers (had its inaugural AFL season in L.A.).
-The Rams planned to build on the 60 acre tract in Inglewood between The Forum and Hollywood Park that Kroenke had already began work on, and the Raiders and Chargers announced plans for a privately financed $1.7 billion stadium that the two teams would build in Carson, California if they were to move to the Los Angeles market.
-Both teams stated that they would continue to attempt to get stadiums built in their respective cities.
+The Rams planned to build on the 60 acre tract in Inglewood between The Forum and Hollywood Park that Kroenke had already began work on, and the Raiders and Chargers announced plans for a privately financed $1.7 billion stadium that the two teams would build in Carson, California, if they were to move to the Los Angeles market.
+Both teams said they would continue to attempt to get stadiums built in their respective cities.